 Why .22 calibre in particular?
 Well, .22 compared to say .177 has a much more pronounced parabolic trajectory than .177 over similar distances.
 This means that for a given distance from the shooter, the impact point of the pellet will be much lower than that of a smaller calibre pellet such as .177.

-When I calibrate a scope for a .22 rifle, my goal is to achieve maximum use of the reticle over a range that extends to 55 or 60 yards with each mil-dot representing a 5 yard increment.
-Those 5 yard increments make it much easier to remember the distance that each mil-dot represents as you count up or down from the center point.
+When I calibrate a scope for a .22 rifle, my goal is to achieve maximum use of the reticle over a range that extends to 55 or 60 yards with each mil-dot representing a 5-yard increment.
+Those 5-yard increments make it much easier to remember the distance that each mil-dot represents as you count up or down from the centre point.